ossrs/srs-sea/README.md

 The step to use the SEA:

+1. Make sure your android is 4.1+, see [Requirements](https://github.com/simple-rtmp-server/srs-sea#requirements)

 1. Download the apk from [SEA](http://ossrs.net/apks/sea.latest.apk)

 1. Setup the SRS server refer to [Stream Caster](https://github.com/simple-rtmp-server/srs/wiki/v2_CN_Streamer#push-http-flv-to-srs), or use ossrs.net server, for instance, push http://ossrs.net:8936/live/sea.flv